sankket/Emotion-Detection-with-Face-Detection-Recognition/README.md

 ##  Dependencies

 Python 3.x, OpenCV 3 or 4, Tensorflow, TFlearn, Keras
-Open terminal and enter the file path to the desired directory and install the following libraries
+Open terminal and enter the file path to the desired directory and install the following libraries.
        pip install numpy
        pip install opencv-python
        pip install tensorflow